 Consider painting in the background.
 This allows you to maximize the possibilities of licensing your work on products.
 If the background is not needed it can always be removed but not easily added.

 Sell your art as a set.
-Make a series that match.
-People love to coordinate and theme.
+Make a series that match with a common theme.
 Make sets of 4 in the same style, size, and subject and you will sell more.

 If you want some more tips to help you sell your work look at these posts:

 - How Do Artists Get Their Ideas?
 (It Might Surprise You)